 Montabonel’s many years of experience as a European Senior Specialist in Contemporary Photography at Phillips de Pury led him to collaborate with important private collections: advising the Tate Modern in the acquisition of the Jacobson/Hashimoto Collection; initiating The Private Collector Project in partnership with the Saatchi Gallery, London, organising the first public display of the Franks-Suss Collection (2010) and the exhibition of the Juan Yarur Contemporary Art Collection (2010); personal consultancy to the royal family of Abu Dhabi on major cultural projects.

 Recent projects have included Media in the Expanded Field (2015), Going Public: International Art Collectors in Sheffield (2015), the European Summit: How can public art institutions unlock the potential of philanthropy?
-(2015), Lewis Baltz with works by Carl Andre and Charlotte Posenenske (2016) and Art Institutions of the 21st Century (2016).
+(2015), Lewis Baltz with works by Carl Andre and Charlotte Posenenske (2016), Art Institutions of the 21st Century (2016) and Cindy Sherman: Early Works 1975-80 (2019).

 He is also a Tate Patron, as well as nominator for both the Prix Pictet and the Inamori Foundation for the Kyoto Prize 2018 and was on the curatorial committee for Photo London 2015 and 2017.